+I have been a principal for two years in a large system.
 In our district, competition between schools is intense and every leader is compared side-by-side to the others in the overall roll-up of effectiveness and achievement data.
 In this climate, leaders do not collaborate with each other and support the development of their peers by sharing ideas and best practices.

 I am shaping a plan for the goals we need to achieve at our building over the course of the next few years and I feel energized.
 I am learning new strategies that are designed specifically for my context and are responsive to my needs.
 I am learning to better introduce, implement, and develop the conditions so that my faculty can carry out the change process.
-We are building the culture and finally, I feel like we're working as a team.